Pteridium esculentum

-Morphology
+Description

-P. esculentum grows from creeping rhizomes, which are covered with reddish hair.
+Pteridium esculentum grows from creeping rhizomes, which are covered with reddish hair.
 From them arise single large roughly triangular fronds, which grow to 0.5–2 m tall.
 The fronds are stiff with a brown stripe.

+Taxonomy

+First described as Pteris esculenta by German botanist Georg Forster in 1786, it gained its current binomial name in 1908.
+Esculentum means edible.

-Distribution
+Distribution and habitat

 It is found in all states of Australia apart from the Northern Territory, as well as New Zealand, Norfolk Island, Malaysia, Polynesia, and New Caledonia.
 Within Victoria it is widespread and common to altitudes of 1000 m.
 In New South Wales, it occurs across central, eastern and southern parts of the state.
 It can also be weedy and invade disturbed areas.
 In Western Australia, it grows near the southern and western coastlines, as far north as Geraldton.

 Ecology

-Like its northern hemisphere relatives, Pteridium esculentum is very quick to colonise disturbed areas and can outcompete other plants to form a dense understorey.
+Like its Northern Hemisphere relatives, P. esculentum is very quick to colonise disturbed areas and can outcompete other plants to form a dense understorey.
 It is often treated as a weed.
 It does create a more humid sheltered microclimate under its leaves and is food for a variety of native insects.
 Two species of fruit fly (Drosophila) were recorded in a field study near Sydney.
 Another study near Sydney yielded 17 herbivorous arthropods (15 insects and two mites), notable for the lack of Hymenoptera (ants, bees, wasps, and sawflies) and beetles.